 This technical column describes the basic facts about capacitors.

-This lesson describes the voltage characteristics of electrostatic capacitance.
+This lesson describes the temperature characteristics of electrostatic capacitance.

-The phenomenon where the effective capacitance value of a capacitor changes according to the direct current (DC) or alternating current (AC) voltage is called the voltage characteristics.
-Capacitors are said to have good voltage characteristics when this variance width is small, or poor temperature characteristics when the variance width is large.
-When using capacitors in electronic equipment used for applications such as ripple rejection in power lines, the design must take into account the operating voltage conditions.
+The electrostatic capacitance of capacitors generally varies according to the operating temperature.
+Capacitors are said to have good temperature characteristics when this variance width is small or poor temperature characteristics when the variance width is large.
+When using capacitors in locations with high operating temperatures such as inside automobile engine rooms, or in electronic equipment used in cold regions such as the Antarctic, the design must take into account the operating environment conditions.